GateNLP/wpextract/docs/usage/extract.md

 ### 1. Scrape Crawling (optional)

-If a scrape is provided with the `--scrape-root` argument, it is first crawled to map the correspondance between the HTML files on disk and the post URLs.
+If a scrape is provided with the `--scrape-root` argument, it is first crawled to map the correspondence between the HTML files on disk and the post URLs.

 Website scraping tools may store a webpage at a path that is not easy to derive from the URL (e.g. because of path length limits).
 For this reason, we crawl the scrape directory and build a mapping of URL to path.